dehezhang2/Notes/3402/CS3402_Database_System.md

     * Find all customers who have an account at some branch in which Jones has an account

       ```sql
+      // bname is branch name, cname is customer name
+      // first select all bname of customer "Jones"
+      // second select all customer except Jones whose branch name is in the selected branches
       SELECT DISTINCT T.cname
       FROM Deposit T
       WHERE T.cname != “Jones”